-The Virginia Tech Dietetic Intern program is a joint effort between the Department of Human Nutrition, Foods, and Exercise (HNFE), and the Continuing Education Office.
+The Virginia Tech Internship Program in Nutrition and Dietetics is a joint effort between the Department of Human Nutrition, Foods, and Exercise (HNFE), and Continuing and Professional Education.
 More information on this program is available on the HNFE website.

 Loan Repayment, Deferment, and Forbearance

-The Dietetic Intern program is a certificate and therefore, not eligible for in-school or internship deferment.
+The Internship Program in Nutrition and Dietetics is a certificate and therefore, not eligible for in-school or internship deferment.
 This means that any Federal Loans and/or Private/Alternative Loans borrowed in prior years will enter repayment.
 The grace period prior to repayment will vary depending on the type of loan.

 If you are having difficulties making your loan payments, you should speak with your loan servicer regarding the possibility of an economic hardship deferment or forbearance.
 It may also be possible to change your current repayment plan to an income-based plan which could lower your monthly payments.

-Please note: any Dietetic Intern who receives a bill from the University, stating that they owe in-state tuition or other fees, should contact the program director, Carol Papillon at email@example.com.
+Please note: A Dietetic Intern who receives a bill from the University, stating that they owe in-state tuition or other fees, should contact the program director, Carol Papillon at firstname.lastname@example.org.